 The San Joaquin Valley in which Fresno County is located is known to experience subsidence.
-However, the Water, Geology, and Natural Resources Section of the

-Fresno County Department of Public Works and Planning reviewed the project and expressed no concerns with the project.
+However, the Water, Geology, and Natural Resources Section of the Fresno County Department of Public Works and Planning reviewed the project and expressed no concerns to the proposed project.